 The tomato hornworm is a big green caterpillar with white stripes and a black horn-like protrusion on its rear.
 Because they can grow up to 4″ long, you would think they would be easy to spot.
 Their green color provides the ultimate camouflage, however, and allows them to be close to invisible against the green of a tomato plant.
 Gardeners often discover hornworms only after a plant has been stripped of its foliage.

-Easy to control by handpicking, daily observation is key.
+Tomato hornworms are large so they are not hard to find and easy to control by handpicking.
+Daily observation is key to keeping hornworms in check.
 Normally found in small numbers, even one or two can strip a plant in just a day.
 Simply squash or drop them in soapy water.
 Rototill your garden beds in late fall, after the harvest, to kill overwintering caterpillars and pupae.

 The essential oils in the marigold act as a repellent to many insects, including the moth that lays the tomato hornworm.
 Plant marigolds around crops that attract tomato hornworms, as well as throughout the garden.